Whether you’re buying your very first tent, or upgrading to bigger and better things, choosing a tent can be daunting.

 - What’s the inside space like?
 If you are able to take a look around the erected tent in advance, go inside, zip it up and imagine you and your family all inside when it’s raining outside.
 Is it big enough?
 Will you feel claustrophobic or can you sit the family down around a table and play some board games to keep yourself entertained?

 Also have a look and see whether the tent you like has a canopy or doors that can be used as a canopy.
-This can then be left open during a shower and will help with that feeling of being stuck inside, especially important if you’re planning to use your tent for longer than a few days.
+These are useful as it means the doors can be left open even during a shower of rain, giving you a dry entry point, prevents soggy gear and means your view of the outside isn’t hampered.

 - We never advise cooking inside your tent.
 Safety must come first, so a good-sized porch or a separate day tent is a sensible idea for your camp kitchen.